DesenTao/baty.net-hugo/content/lifestack/index.md

 - [Blunt Classic Umbrella][blunt] – Who knew a good umbrella would make such a difference?
 This is a very nice one.
 - [Filson original Briefcase][filson] – I’ve owned a number of bags and this one is the one I’ve settled on.
 Well-designed and very well-made.
 - [ONA Prince Street][ona] – Camera bag.
 Leather.
 Gorgeous.
+- [Red OXX CC Rider Messenger][redoxx] - A great bag from Red Oxx.
+It was a special edition and no longer available.
+Too bad.
 - [Peak Design Everyday Messenger - 13"](https://www.peakdesign.com/collections/everyday-bags/products/everyday-messenger?variant=11607015194668) -- Camera and iPad to work and back.

 Whew!